kevinsullivan/dmtl4/src/predLogic.md

 We can then *apply* such generalized definition of a property of a relation to any particular binary relation on a type of values (let's say, *isFriend*, on values of type, *Person*) to derive the proposition that *that* relation is symmetric.
 The expression, *symmetric Person isFriend*, would then reduce to the first-order proposition, *∀ t1 t2 : Person, *isFriend t1 t2 <->  isFriend t2 t1*.

 The rest of this chapter presents the standard embedding of this higher-order predicate logic Lean.
 The result is a predicate logic in which one can express mathematics at high levels of abstraction and generality.
 The result has been an explosion in the community of mathematicians now using Lean 4 to formalize and verify theorems in many branches of advanced mathematics.
+And that perhaps in turn has sparked deep interest in advanced computer science in the use of Lean 4 for research and development in trustworthy computing systems.